A common question when someone needs a furnace replacement is whether to choose a single stage or two stage furnace.

 Manufacturers on the other hand push features that have benefit for themselves.
 They've tried for years to improve profits by having higher equipment turnover.

-Two stage furnaces are designed to fail earlier.
+Two-stage furnaces tend to fail earlier.
 They won't fall apart sooner than a single stage furnace.
-But repairs on a two stage furnace in the 10-20 year mark will cost considerably more.
+But price tag on repairs for a two stage furnace in the 10-20 year mark will be considerably more.

-You will be happy with any single stage furnace as long as it's installed by a good contractor.
-And a good contractor won't recommend features that you don't need.
+You will be happy with any single stage model as long a quality contractor handles the installation.
+And they won't recommend features that you don't need.